~How to Sew a Pillow~

 Sew three complete sides and on the fourth side you need to leave about an 8-10 inch opening in the middle.
 Turn the pillow cover inside out and stuff the pillow form inside.
 You will stitch the opening closed by hand, using a blind stitch.

 A blind stitch or invisible stitch, is started by entering from the inside of the pillow cover, grabbing a small amount of fabric or trim.
 Since I’m right-handed, I began by making my first stitch on the piece of fabric on my left side.
-Then you go straight over to the right side of fabric and enter into the “fold,” using it almost like a tunnel, going up and out.
+Then you go straight over to the right side of fabric and the “fold,” using it almost like a tunnel, going up and out.

 Then, go straight back over to the left side again and grab a small amount of fabric and then repeat the previous step.
 This is what the spacing and the stitches should look like.